 /**

-* Removes the ContentDisplay from the display list (if necessary), dumps the rawContent
+* Removes the ContentDisplay from the display list (if necessary), dumps the rawContent,

-on the loader (unless you define otherwise with
+* and calls unload() and dispose() on the loader (unless you define otherwise with

 * the optional parameters).
 This essentially destroys the ContentDisplay and makes it eligible for garbage